 - Mac and cheese.
 Although the crisp crumb topping may go a tad soggy – simply top it up with some extra breadcrumbs when putting it back in the oven.

 Serve with rice, naan bread and crispy poppadoms for a homemade takeaway.
-Check out our ultimate Indian curries list for more inspiration.
+And, aside from batch cooking recipes, be sure to check out our ultimate Indian curries list for more inspiration.

 Looking for more?
 Check out these 5 simple soups to see you through spring.